beta-j/SANS-Holiday-Hack-Challenge-2024/OBJECTIVE 02 - Elf Connect.md

 ### SILVER MEDAL ###

 To achieve the silver medal, you can just use your cybersecurity knowledge (and some Googling to fill-in the gaps).
 Or you can have a look at the game’s code, which makes it really obvious what the correct groupings are.
-The sub-categories are defined in a cleartext array called wordSets which has four arrays of 16 elements each (0 to 15).
-Each correct set is defined as the corresponding array position of 4 elements inside the array called correctSets.
+The sub-categories are defined in a cleartext array called `wordSets` which has four arrays of 16 elements each (0 to 15).
+Each correct set is defined as the corresponding array position of 4 elements inside the array called `correctSets`.

 `elfThrowDelay = 999999`